sefffal/PairPlots.jl/README.md

 This package is curently experimental and under active development.

+## Installation
+At the Julia REPL, type `]` followed by `add https://github.com/sefffal/PairPlots.jl.git` You must also install Plots.

 ## Notes
 This pacakge is currently only tested using the GR plots backend, and furthermore, saving plots as PNG or PDF occaisonally produces artifacts.
 I recommend you save your figures as SVG.